sardana-org/sardana-followup/20210325/MINUTES.md

 ## Minutes
 1. Demo of the [h5 session](https://sardana-controls.org/users/scan.html#nxscanh5-filerecorder) concept.
     - Issue presented in [this](https://github.com/sardana-org/sardana/pull/1457) PR.
-    - Discussion: find an automatic way of controlling a scan with h5 session (using pre/post scan hooks might be an idea)
+    - Discussion: find an automatic way of controlling a scan with h5 session, some ideas:
+        - using pre/post scan hooks
+        - MacroServer startup hook (that would be called automatically after starting the server (an opposite to the atexit)
 2. Discussion about Questionnaire ([#24](https://github.com/sardana-org/sardana-followup/issues/24))
     - MAX IV submitted partial results - 2 weeks more time to gather the rest
     - after this time ALBA will prepare a visualisation and presentation of the results for the next meeting